-The Minnesota stretch of Lake Superior is known as the North Shore.
-It has some spectacular features including 300-foot cliffs, the famous Split Rock Lighthouse and several state parks.
+The Minnesota stretch of Lake Superior is known to Minnesotans as the North Shore.
+It has some spectacular features including 300-foot cliffs, the famous Split Rock Lighthouse and several state parks with their waterfalls.

 Day Tripper of Duluth (Duluth, MN) offers 2 and 4-hour kayak trips to nearby Splitrock State Park with its famous lighthouse, and in and around the Duluth Harbor.
 They even offer an iceberg tour when conditions are just right.

 Kayakers in front of Split Rock Lighthouse (photo courtesy of Day Tripper of Duluth)

 Positive Energy Outdoors (Duluth, MN) offers half-day kayak tours to Split Rock State Park and its lighthouse.
 The Burlington Bay tour takes you through areas of active shipping, where you’ll be able to see the 1,000-foot iron ore ships going in and out.